eProsima/Integration-Service-docs/docs/xml-config-file.rst

 Bidirectional bridge
 ^^^^^^^^^^^^^^^^^^^^

-This case is not a connector, but the consequence of set two connectors with the correct parameters.
+This case is not a connector, but the consequence of setting two connectors with the correct parameters.
 In our example, the combination of *shapes_projection* and *shapes_stereo* is a bidirectional bridge, as well as, *shapes_protocol* and *protocol_shapes*.